Bottersnike/whilelang/README.md

 ## Notes on Göbel number calculation

 Canonical While lacks certain features implemented in this interpreter.
-Notable, the numeric comparisons are restricted to only `<=`, and boolean comparisons to only `&`.
+Notably, the numeric comparisons are restricted to only `<=`, and boolean comparisons to only `&`.
 Where possible, `@numeric` will attempt to convert code into functionally equivalent code.
 This means `@from_numeric` may noy always return the exact same code.